LucasOsorioD/project2-ironhack-react/my-app/README.md

 ## About the Project
 Ever wondered about a website where we could organize our schedulles and daily tasks with an user friendly envirolment?

-Here with Cardinator you can organize your personal projects with tasks and update them as you complete them :)
+Here with Cardnator you can organize your personal projects with tasks and update them as you complete them :)

 Come and join us and try yourself ;)